The Highways of North Carolina

 1968 Edgecombe County

-In 1968, US 64 was give a bypass around the south of Tarboro, following the current route of both US 64-A's in the area.
-The old route through Tarboro and Princeville became US 64 Business.
+In 1968, US 64 was given its original bypass around the west of Tarboro, following the current route of US 64-A. The old route through Tarboro and Princeville became US 64 Business (now SR 1577 and NC 33).

 1963 Edgecombe County map